 - Garlic: Go heavy on the garlic with 3 minced cloves.

-- Garam Masala: Next, add 2 teaspoon of garam masala to get that signature curry taste.
+- Garam Masala: Next, add 2 teaspoon of garam masala to get that signature curry taste (don’t have it? here’s how to make garam masala!)

 - Spices: Use 1 teaspoon of each of the following: cumin, coriander, smoked paprika, and salt.